korivikishore1991PersonalStuff/Notes_and_Interview_questions/Interview_Sheet.md

 ## Interview#
 beeline vs hive what is the difference?
 Basically hive works when hive-client is installed on node in the cluster, where as beeline is used for remotly connecting to a separate HiveServer2 process over Thrif.
+The primary difference between the two involves how the clients connect to Hive.
+The Hive CLI connects directly to the Hive Driver and requires that Hive be installed on the same machine as the client.
+However, Beeline connects to HiveServer2 and does not require the installation of Hive libraries on the same machine as the client.
+Beeline is a thin client that also uses the Hive JDBC driver but instead executes queries through HiveServer2, which allows multiple concurrent client connections and supports authentication.
+HiveServer2 also offers enchanced security via JDBC polices in Ranger and sentry.
 How do you pass arguments in Hive?
 Using hivevar in -f or ${} in -e
 Hive map side joins and other optimizations?
 Spark executors and drivers configurations?